NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-3.1.md

 ### New Features

-* NuGet.exe can restore and install packages into projects that use a project.json file.
+* nuget.exe can restore and install packages into projects that use a `project.json` file.
-* NuGet.exe can connect to and consume the NuGet v3 protocol at: [https://api.nuget.org/v3/index.json](https://api.nuget.org/v3/index.json)
+* nuget.exe can connect to and consume the NuGet v3 protocol at: [https://api.nuget.org/v3/index.json](https://api.nuget.org/v3/index.json)

 ## Known Issues ##